Oued Ksob

 Oued Ksob is a river in western Morocco that discharges to the Atlantic Ocean on a broad beach slightly south of the city of Essaouira and slightly north of the village of Diabat.
-The mouth of the river along with the nearby Iles Purpuraires is known for sighting of the rare species Eleonora's falcon.
+The mouth of the river, along with the nearby Iles Purpuraires, is known for sightings of the rare species Eleonora's falcon.
 To the south of the Ksob mouth is a ruined watchtower known as the Bordj El Berod.